lenmorld/react_workshop/README.md

 $ npm run dev
 ```

-server runs on 4001
+> server runs on 4001

-webpack-dev-server for React on 4000
+> `webpack-dev-server` for React runs on 4000
+> which enables hot-reloading

 ## To deploy: